• Skip to primary navigation

 2. To Seal Grout on Tiled Floors

-If your tiled floor is on a concrete slab (on grade or below grade) then Cheryl Ciecko also recommends keeping that breathable so that the concrete can dry to the inside.
+If your tiled floor is on a concrete slab (on grade or below grade) then Cheryl Ciecko and Mike Holmes also recommend keeping that breathable so that the concrete can dry to the inside.
+It’s nest not to seal it.

 Densifiers

-Use AFM Grout Sealer is a no VOC product that does not change the look of concrete-based grout at all.
+You can use AFM Grout Sealer which is breathable and a no VOC product that does not change the look of concrete-based grout at all.

-If your tiled floor is on an upper level of a house or apartment building and the floor below is the same temperature (more or less) as your space then you can use a tile sealer that blocks moisture.
+If your tiled floor is on an upper level of a house or apartment building and the floor below is the same temperature (more or less) as your space then it’s less risky to use tile sealer that blocks moisture.
+(If your tiled floor is a bathroom floor then it should be left without a sealer for maximum breathability).

 You can still use a densifier but you can also use: